anistark/hugo-swift-theme/README.md

 # Swift Theme

+#### Note: This version of [Hugo Swift Theme](https://github.com/onweru/hugo-swift-theme) has been modified to suit the needs of [my blog](https://blog.anirudha.dev).
+If you are looking for the original version, please visit the above link.

 This theme is designed for blogging purposes.
 Feel free to extend it for other use cases though.